Farnborough Hall: Water

 Miller also introduced a more naturalistic look to the parkland, which included the construction of sinuous pond, known as the Serpentine, designed to look like a river.
 Repairs to which were undertaken in 2015.
 Miller also engineered part of the River Sor, elevating it 5 metres higher, to form an ornamental pool which could be viewed from the house.
-Known as the Oval Pond, this feature had dried out; as of 2016, its outline could still be see in earthworks.
+Known as the Oval Pond, this feature had dried out; as of 2016, its outline could still be seen in earthworks.
 Above it lay Sourland Pond, which was constructed on land that was already waterlogged.

 Planting

-Miller used trees, such as Scots' pines, to draw attention to features in the landscape, both close to the house and further away.
+Miller used trees, such as Scots pines, to draw attention to features in the landscape, both close to the house and further away.
 In addition, between 1786 and 1790, several Cedar of Lebanon trees were given to Mrs William Holbech by her great-grandson Lord Warwick, for the estate.

-The gardens also include the remains of an orangery, as well as a rose garden.
+The gardens also include the remains of an orangery and a rose garden.

 Legacy

 The estate and gardens at Farnborough are notable not just for the preservation of the ferme ornée (ornamental farm) style of landscaping.
-They also represent an important stage in the development of the landscape garden movement in the first half of the eighteenth century.
+They also represent an important stage in the development of the English landscape garden movement in the first half of the eighteenth century.

 It is a Grade I listed building.

 In popular culture

 The first mention of the landscape garden in literature is found in a poem called Edgehill by Richard Jago.

+Farnborough Hall featured in the 1966 film Grand Prix.